 How did what you feel and what you believe connect?
 “I feel ____ because I believe___”

 Person 1 “I Feel alone because I believe Jesus does not want to be near me or heal me.

 P2: Why not?
 How does it make you feel if he comes closer?

 P2 Do you think it is the Truth that Holy Spirit wants to show you?
 What do you think is really true?

-Many times this leads to a deeper discovery on how we actually see God.
-Sometimes we have to repent to exchange a lie for truth.
-Sometimes we have to forgive those that comes to mind in order for us to be in a restored relationship with Jesus.
+Many times this leads to a deeper discovery of how we actually see God.
+Sometimes we have to repent to exchange a lie for the truth.
+Sometimes we have to forgive those that come to mind in order for us to be in a restored relationship with Jesus.